health-data-analysis-practicum-2025/class-materials/module_1/Module1_Class1.md

 * *Question 1.1:* How does the risk of disease compare for smokers and otherwise similar non-smokers?

-* *Queston 1.2:* Does the contribution of smoking to the risk of disease vary by sex or socio-economic status (SES)?
+* *Question 1.2:* Does the contribution of smoking to the risk of disease vary by sex or socio-economic status (SES)?

 **To address each question we want to construct:**